Skip to main content

 Illustration of gears turning, depicting the interconnected nature of Federal, State, and Local systems.

-• Other federal nutrition assistance and education programs, such as the Food and Nutrition Service’s (FNS’) SNAP-Ed, WIC, and Team Nutrition programs, and
+• Other federal nutrition assistance and education programs, such as the FNS’ WIC and Team Nutrition programs.

-• Federal initiatives such as FDA’s Closer to Zero, FNS’ WIC Modernization, and the REE-led ASCEND for Better Health initiative.
+• Federal initiatives such as FDA’s Closer to Zero, and FNS’ WIC Modernization.

 Recent Listening Sessions